Craig Haggard

 Craig Haggard is an American politician.
-He serves as a Republican member for the 57th district of the Indiana House of Representatives.
+A Republican, he represents District 57 in the Indiana House of Representatives.

 Life and career

 Haggard was raised in Mooresville, Indiana.
 He attended Mooresville High School, graduating in 1987.
+He's married to Brooke Haggard and has four children.

-Haggard served in the United States Marine Corps for twelve years, and was formerly in the Indiana National Guard.
+Haggard served in the United States Marine Corps for twelve years, and was formerly in the Indiana National Guard retiring with the rank of Lieutenant colonel.

 In May 2022, Haggard defeated Melinda Griesemer in the Republican primary election for the 57th district of the Indiana House of Representatives.
 No candidate was nominated to challenge him in the general election.
 He succeeded Sean Eberhart.